canada-ca/open-source-logiciel-libre/en/directives/contributing-to-open-source-software.md

 ## Objectives and expected results

-The objective of this directive is to support and maximize contributions to the development of open source software used by the Government of Canada and/or where there is benefit to Canadians.
+The objective of this directive is to support and maximize contributions to the development of open source software used by the Government of Canada or where there is benefit to Canadians.

 ### The expected results of this directive are as follows

-* Support and increase collaboration with other public administrations in Canada and around the world.
+* Support and increase collaboration between departments, agencies and other public administrations in Canada and around the world, including society as a whole.
-* Improve the overall availability of re-usable technology within government and society.
+* Improve the overall availability and quality of re-usable technology within government and society.

 ## Requirements

-The Chief Information Officer (CIO) of departments and agencies is responsible for the following
+The Assistant Deputy Minister (ADM) of departments and agencies, or any other person named by the ADM, is responsible for the following:

 * Maximizing contributions to the development of open source software used by departments and agencies and/or where there is benefit to Canadians.
 * Ensuring that the necessary rights to the intellectual property (IP) of custom source code developed on behalf of the GC are obtained to support its release under the appropriate open source licence.
 * Ensuring that open source software used is added to the Treasury Board of Canada Secretariat (TBS) designated website.

+* Ensuring that a process is in place to inform project maintainers when security vulnerabilities are found, unlike issues.

 * Ensuring that the open source code requirements of this directive are integrated in any new plans for procuring, developing, or modernizing departmental information applications, systems, or solutions in support of the delivery of programs and services.